 Set USB identity

-Pick your own values.
-Don’t copy a real vendor’s IDs.
+Use your own values.
+Do not copy a real vendor’s IDs.

 echo 0x0200 | sudo tee bcdUSB >/dev/null